-Candidates must demonstrate competence in three-five quality control activities.
+Candidates must demonstrate competence in five quality control activities.

-4.2.3 Simulation Procedures
+4.2.3 Treatment Simulation Procedures

-Candidates must demonstrate competence in seven treatment simulation anatomic regions procedures.
-It is expected that the candidate will participate with appropriate personnel at the following levels of responsibility: perform, discuss, and review (level of participation may depend on state or institutional requirements).
+Candidates must demonstrate competence in six treatment simulation procedures.
+It is expected that the candidate will participate with appropriate personnel at the following levels of responsibility\: perform, discuss, and review.
 All simulation procedures must be demonstrated on patients and reviewed with appropriate personnel.